abstract gray background

 Strengthening Argentina’s clinical research regulations

-The administration of the President Mauricio Macri of Argentina is collaboratively driving efforts to modernize and improve the efficiency of current regulatory processes and align them with those in the U.S. and the European Union.
+The administration of President Mauricio Macri of Argentina is collaboratively driving efforts to modernize and improve the efficiency of current regulatory processes and align them with those in the U.S. and the European Union.

-In March 2016, the National Administration of Drugs, Food and Medical Technology (ANMAT) responsible for pharmaceutical regulation, voiced support for this collaborative activity, recognizing how important the timely generation of quality clinical trial data is to the approval of new medicines.
-As a result, new guidelines designed to streamline regulatory timelines in clinical research studies became effective June 5, 2017.
+In March 2016, the National Administration of Drugs, Food and Medical Technology (ANMAT), responsible for pharmaceutical regulation, voiced support for this collaborative activity, recognizing how important the timely generation of quality clinical trial data is to the approval of new medicines.
+As a result, new guidelines designed to streamline regulatory timelines in clinical research studies became effective as of June 5, 2017.
 The new regulatory guidelines were issued on April 26, 2017, and are aimed at allowing the decentralized government agency to manage its procedures with greater efficiency, economy, transparency and predictability, while adhering to strict international guidelines that preserve patient safety.
 In conjunction with the new regulation, ANMAT also is launching a new electronic submission platform for clinical trials.
 The principal objective of this new platform is to support the reduction in review process timelines.

 Key improvements in Argentina